sacjs/website/sponsorship.md

 #### Will we get to talk to attendees?

 All sponsors above the "[River Cat](#river-cat-sponsorship---50)" level are given a 1-minute segment after our main presentations to address our attendees.
-If you would like customized slides during your alloted time, please provide them before the day of the event.
+If you would like customized slides during your allotted time, please provide them before the day of the event.
 Regardless, we'll have your logo included in our slides and will recognize you for sponsoring our event.

 We also encourage all sponsors to hang around after the event for Bevera.js to talk to our attendees in an informal setting.